oucs-teaching/cosc349-labs/lab08.md

 ![](https://i.imgur.com/bNEyz78.png)

 ### Page 19:
-- For me I was able to upload files into S3 by dragging and dropping them from Finder to the upload dialogue box—handy.
+- For me I was able to upload files into S3 by dragging and dropping them from macOS Finder windows to the upload dialogue box.

 ![](https://i.imgur.com/6tKLuct.png)
 ![](https://i.imgur.com/funf7LN.png)